Cemetery: Rural or garden

-Noratus cemetery, a medieval Armenian cemetery with a large number of early khachkars.
+Noratus cemetery, a medieval cemetery in Armenia with a large number of early khachkars.
 The cemetery has the largest cluster of khachkars in the country.

 The rural cemetery or garden cemetery is a style of burial ground that uses landscaping in a park-like setting.
 It was conceived in 1711 by the British architect Sir Christopher Wren, who advocated the creation of landscaped burial grounds which featured well-planned walkways which gave extensive access to graves and planned plantings of trees, bushes, and flowers.
 Wren's idea was not immediately accepted.
 But by the early 1800s, existing churchyards were growing overcrowded and unhealthy, with graves stacked upon each other or emptied and reused for new burials.
 As a reaction to this, the first "garden" cemetery – Père Lachaise Cemetery in Paris – opened in 1804.
 Because these cemeteries were usually on the outskirts of town (where land was plentiful and cheap), they were called "rural cemeteries", a term still used to describe them today.
 The concept quickly spread across Europe.